fereshtehaghaei/Machine-Learning-Exoplanets/README.md

   - Saved the model using joblib

 - **Logistic Regression**

   - Used LogisticRegression() model and used training data to for model fitting.
 After using the scored the model using training and testing scores, both sets scored well, with training data 82% and testing data 81.9%

   - Used **Hyperparameter Tuning** by using `GridSearchCV` to tune the parameters further more.
 Changed 'C' and 'max_iter' values and found that 65 is the best value for 'C' and 100 is the best for 'max_iter' and got the score model of 85%

   - Saved the model using joblib

+  **Random Forest**

+  - Used RandomForest() model and used training data to for model fitting and set the number of trees to 200 (n_estimators =200), both sets scored well, with training data 100% and testing data 89%
+  - Used **Hyperparameter Tuning** by using `GridSearchCV` to tune the parameters further more.
+Changed number of tress ('n_estimators') and 'max_depth' values and found that 15 is the best value for 'max_depth' and 700 is the best for 'n_estimator' and got the score model of 89% which there was no significant improvement from the original model.
+  - Saved the model using joblib